How to Choose Sunscreen According to Your Skin Type?

 Choosing the best sunscreen for your skin can be overwhelming with so many products on the market, but with these tips, you’ll know exactly what to look for.

-Sensitive or oily skin types are the most challenging when it comes to sun exposure, so reading the ingredients is essential for optimum protection.
+Sensitive or oily skin types are the most challenging when it comes to sun exposure, frequent exposure to the sun can affect your skin adversely so reading the ingredients is essential for optimum protection.

 Planning a summer holiday soon?
-Try our Derma Essentia Gel-Based Sunscreen with SPF 50 that blocks the UVA/UVB/IR sunrays.
+Try our Derma Essentia gel based sunscreen with matte gel spf 50 which controls oil and blocks the UVA/UVB/IR sunrays.